The Growing Trend of Sprout Jars

 Sprout jars work on a simple principle of maintaining the right amount of moisture and airflow.
 They feature a perforated or mesh lid that allows excess water to drain out and air to circulate.
 The jar’s tilted design ensures that any excess water doesn’t accumulate at the bottom, preventing the seeds from becoming waterlogged.
 This setup creates a perfect environment for sprouting, promoting healthy growth without the risk of mold or rot.

-READ Sprouting Seeds Jar Method
+READ How to Use a Sprouting Jar

 Different Types of Sprout Jars